Wait, you're not a trainer?

 So, what do I do?

-To keep it short and relatable, my new role entails planning the growth of a platform of businesses (within the automation industry) through current business operations and potential acquisition.
+To keep it short and relatable, my new role entails planning the growth of a group of businesses (within the automation industry) through current business operations and potential acquisition.
 This means continuously evaluating performance across businesses and understanding the drivers, understanding market dynamics and staying aware of industry trends and innovations, and providing support to the business leaders.
 It also involves assessing potential acquisitions and assisting with integrations because in a rapidly-changing industry, this is a key way towards growth.

 I put my engineering background to use every day to better understand the businesses and industry, and I am CONSTANTLY learning.
 So far, I love what I’m doing, the people I am surrounded by, the leaders that I get to learn from, the exciting future of this industry, and the never-ending opportunity to learn something new and feel like a beginner.